 We are a registered group of doctors working around the world for the betterment of health.
 Our primary aim is to provide comprehensive health care to everyone at save kidneys in Kolkata.

-Dr. Sunil Kumar a nephrologist & kidney transplant physician in Kolkata currently working with the Narayan group of hospitals.
+Dr. Sunil Kumar a nephrologist & kidney transplant physician in Kolkata currently working with the Multi reputed hospital with Narayan group of hospitals.
 He completed his education from premier medical colleges in Delhi than moved to Kolkata.
 He has 15 years of vast experience in health care.
 He has published many research papers and review articles in various journals.
 His keen interest is in medical management of kidney diseases, kidney transplantation, renal replacement therapy, Hemodialysis, Hypertension, Diabetic Kidney Diseases Etc.

 kidneys are an especially important organ of our body.
 Kidneys are fist-sized soft organs, which lies towards the back under the ribcage, partially covered by the lower ribs.
 Kidneys have especially important roles in our body, which keeps us in good health.

 We are born with two kidneys each person.
 One in a 1000 person can be born with just one kidney.
 Sometimes kidneys are not in the location as described above, and they move to another part of the abdomen.

 Kidneys get blood supply just like any other organ from the heart through the aorta, and after that renal artery, get 1/4 of the blood being pumped by the heart per minute.
 Kidneys are highly vascular organ organs, which take up a lot of blood and from this blood.